sPyOpenSource/os/README.rst

 Java OS
 =======

 This is a Java OS project.
-It is a microkernel operating system with both the kernel and applications implemented using the Java programming language.
+It is a microkernel operating system.
+The kernel and applications are implemented with the Java programming language.
-This library consist of a JDK, which people can use to build they own software for the operating system.
+This library consist of a JDK.
+You can use it to build your own software for this operating system.

 Build
 -----